21371 customer reviews

 Domaine La Suffrène

 Domaine La Suffrène has its roots in several generations who have cultivated and passed down a treasure shaped by nature over thousands of years.
-In 1996, Cédric Gravier took over the family estate, alongside his grandfather, who knows every single vine.
-Two generations working toward the same goal, drawing inspiration from one another to continually highlight the inexhaustible qualities of this geological gem.
+In 1996, Cédric Gravier took over the family estate, alongside his grandfather, who knows every vine.
+Two generations working toward the same goal, drawing inspiration from one another to continually highlight the inexhaustible qualities of this little geological gem.
 Since the 2020 vintage, the estate’s wines have been certified organic (Ecocert).

 For more information, visit the website at Suffrène